-Include dynamically generated content in email messages
+Include dynamically generated content in campaigns

 Fetch dynamic content from an RSS/XML/JSON content feed